Capi-nemoo/Compass4Vets/README.md

 Compass4Vets is a prototype command-line tool that helps U.S. veterans locate social-service resources when transitioning to civilian life.
-The project is aimed at demonstrating how a Llama-powered system could surface relevant resources in areas such as employment, education, healthcare, and housing.
+The project is aimed at demonstrating how a Llama-powered system could surface relevant df resources in areas such as employment, education, healthcare, and housing.

 ## Getting Started